describo/describo.github.io/src/docs/guide/vocabulary.md

 <ImageComponent src="/images/guide-vocabulary/vocab8.webp"></ImageComponent>

+## Property Constraints

 Before we move onto Layouts its worth pointing about some other capabilities of properties.
 We'll use the TKLabel class for this example.
 Let's say we need to add a property called `something`.
 Consider the following image:

 <ImageComponent src="/images/guide-vocabulary/vocab9.webp"></ImageComponent>

-When we create a new property, the data it can accept is set automatically to Text.
-When we display the property configuration, we can change that to other primitive types.
-Notice the dropdown saying we can add date types like Boolean, Date and TextArea?
+When we create a new property, it is automatically configured to accept Text.
+When we display the property configuration, we can change that to other primitive types or specific entity types.

-Underneath the dropdown, there is a blue box containing more configuration options.
+If a primitive supports constraints, they will be shown underneath.
 In the case of a Text field we can provide constraints on the type of data that the field will accept.
 In the case of a text field that can include a minimum or maximum length, a regular expression that must be satisfied or even some date formats (e.g. YYYY-MM-DD, YYYY-MM)

+There are a number of primitive types that support constraints.
+When they are enabled, the constraints section will show the controls for each.
+In addition, if you have types whose contraints overlap (e.g. Select and SelectURL), a message will be shown.

 <ImageComponent src="/images/guide-vocabulary/vocab10.webp"></ImageComponent>

+## Layouts

+Layouts tell Describo how to show the properties.
+Specifically, layouts allow you to group properties together and determine the order (from top to bottom) in which they are shown.

+In the following image we see 4 default layouts.
+The first will apply to any entity that has as it's
+@type either `CreativeWork` or `Dataset`.
+The @type field can have other types but so long as it has either one of these, that layout will be applied.

+The order of layouts (from top to bottom) determines which layout is applied.
+So, if the second layout also applied to `Dataset`, it would not be used as the first layout would match first.

+<ImageComponent src="/images/guide-vocabulary/vocab11.webp"></ImageComponent>

+Expanding a layout allows us to define groups and which properties they contain.
+In the following image we see that the first layout has 5 groups, and each group defines the properties that are shown as part of that group.

+<ImageComponent src="/images/guide-vocabulary/vocab12.webp"></ImageComponent>

+## Resolve

+Resolve tells Describo to alter how it renders certain entities.
+Consider an action.
+An action can relate an object, an agent and possibly a participant.
+Whilst the action itself can be described, it's really about the related entities.
+So with a resolve property we can direct Describo to show those in the view which then allows the user to navigate to either the action or the linked entities directly.

+The resolve configuration is a lot like layouts.
+You can define how to resolve different entity types and specify which of their properties should be resolved.
+Consider the image following:

+<ImageComponent src="/images/guide-vocabulary/vocab13.webp"></ImageComponent>

+With a resolve configuration the display of the entities looks like:

+<ImageComponent src="/images/guide-vocabulary/with-resolve-definition.webp"></ImageComponent>